wimglenn/johnnydep/README.md

             └── python-dateutil<3.0.0,>=2.1  Extensions to the standard Python datetime module └── six>=1.5                 Python 2 and 3 compatibility utilities

-Johnnydep can also resolve the dependency tree, something `pip` often struggles with ([`pip install` has lacked a solver](https://github.com/pypa/pip/issues/988) for many years)
+Johnnydep will also attempt to resolve the dependency tree.
+Note that [`pip install` lacked a working solver](https://github.com/pypa/pip/issues/988) for many years, but [pip v20.3 has a new solver](https://blog.python.org/2020/11/pip-20-3-release-new-resolver.html) (December 2020).

     $ johnnydep ipython --output-format pinned
     ipython==6.5.0